-In New York, to qualify for a broker license you must pass the experience, education, and examination sniff test.
-The first part, experience, comes in three forms:
+To qualify for a broker license in New York, you must pass the experience, education, and examination sniff test.
+The first part, experience, comes in one of three forms:

-- Combination of working as a licensed salesperson and within real estate in general.
+- A combination of working as a licensed salesperson and within real estate in general.

 Step 2 - Meet the Minimum Points Requirement